-- EBSCO Discovery is a comprehensive search engine that enables collaborative searches in databases purchased for EMU and open access scientific journals.
-In addition, sources are also sought in the digital archive EMU Dspace and the online catalogue ESTER.
+- EBSCO Discovery Service is a comprehensive search engine that enables collaborative searches in databases purchased for EMU and open access scientific journals.
+In addition, sources are also sought in the digital archive EMU Dspace.

 - Full Text Finder is a publication search service that enables you to check the availability of a specific e-journal or e-book.
 The service shows availability and accessibility of e-journals or e-books in the databases purchased for EMU.

-Using EBSCO Discovery and Full Text Finder outside the EMU campus, set up an OpenVPN service to your computer.
-See more in Remote access to e-resources.
+Using EBSCO Discovery, Full Text Finder and BrowZine Library outside the EMU campus, set up an OpenVPN service to your computer.
+You can see more in Remote access to e-resources.

-- The digital archive EMU Dspace collects, maintains and provides access to the EMU theses, publications and research data created by members of EMU.
-Basically the files are free to access.
-After the defence, the restriction of access to master’s, bachelor’s and applied higher education’s theses is three months, unless otherwise stated.
+- The digital archive EMU Dspace collects, maintains, and provides access to the EMU theses, publications, and research data created by members of EMU.
+The files are free to access.
+After the defense, the restriction of access to master’s, bachelor’s, and applied higher education’s theses is three months, unless otherwise stated.

 Other search environments

-- DIGAR is the National Library of Estonia’s user environment, which divided into two: the digital archive and the portal DIGAR Estonian Articles.
-Digital archive contains journals until 2016, e-books, graphics and more that published in Estonia.
+- DIGAR is the National Library of Estonia’s user environment, which is divided into two: the digital archive and the portal DIGAR Estonian Articles.
+The digital archive contains journals until 2016, e-books, graphics, and more that were published in Estonia.
 The portal DIGAR Estonian Articles includes journals and serials since 2017 and newspapers since 1821.
 The environment is updated daily.
 Users can access resources online, but there are also many sources with limited access.
-In that case, it is worth checking the information of the source, in which libraries or under what concitions the source is available in DIGAR.
+In that case, it is worth checking the information of the source, in which libraries or under what conditions the source is available in DIGAR.

-- ISE is database of Estonian articles that contains entries of articles from newspapers, journals, serial publications and anthologies published in Estonia until 2016.
+- ISE is a database of Estonian articles that contains entries of articles from newspapers, journals, serial publications, and anthologies published in Estonia until 2016.
 Some of these are also available online.
 Since 2017 the database is updated selectively.
 Newer publications are available in the portal DIGAR Estonian Articles.

-- E-varamu is a search environment that enables collaborative searches in online catalogue ESTER, Estoinian articles database ISE, the digital archives of universities and digitized collections of museums and archives.
+- E-varamu is a search environment that enables collaborative searches in the online catalog ESTER, Estonian articles database ISE, the digital archives of universities, and digitized collections of museums and archives.